PATH2220 Introduction to Human Disease

 - Level 2 core unit in the Pathology and Laboratory Medicine major sequence

 - This unit provides students with an understanding of human diseases.
 This includes the clinical presentation, pathogenesis (mechanisms), treatment and prognosis.
 The unit is suitable for students interested in a career in clinical diagnostic pathology, biomedical research or preparation for postgraduate study.
-Topics are introduced in a lecture format and specific aspects expanded in e-learning classes.
+Topics are introduced in a lecture format and specific aspects expanded in tutorial classes.
 This includes discussion of the process of disease diagnosis and assessment of treatment outcome.
 The unit gives an overview of disease processes affecting many body systems.
 Students are taught by pathologists and scientists involved in diagnosis and research.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - six points of ANHB1101 Human Biology I: Becoming Human; ANHB1102 Human Biology II: Being Human; BIOL1130 Frontiers in Biology (formerly BIOL1130 Core Concepts in Biology); BIOL1131 Plant and Animal Biology; SCIE1106 Molecular Biology of the Cell

 - for pre-2012 courses: SCIE1106 Molecular Biology of the Cell

 PATH2299 Special Unit: Fundamentals of Pathology and Laboratory Medicine

 - lectures: 3 hours per week; tutorial: 2 hours per week